 Experience & Organization History

-The purpose of this section is to allow all applicants an opportunity to submit information describing their experience and organizational history.
-A description of the Medicare Advantage organization’s structure of ownership, subsidiaries, and business affiliations, will enable CMS to more fully understand additional factors that contribute to the management and operation of Medicare Advantage plans.
-The following attestations were developed to implement the regulations of CFR 422.503(b).
+The purpose of this section is to allow applicants to submit information describing their experience and organizational history.
+A description of the Medicare Advantage organization’s structure of ownership, subsidiaries, and business affiliations will enable CMS to more fully understand additional factors that contribute to the management and operation of Medicare Advantage plans.
+The following attestations were developed to implement the regulations of4242 CFR 422.503(b).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: